mozilla/uniffi-rs/docs/adr/0004-only-threadsafe-interfaces.md

 * Communicating both this decision and how consumers can work around it as soon as possible.

-* Noisily deprecate non-`Send+Sync` interfaces so existing consumers are likely to see warnings and a link to our documentation when they upgrade.
+* Noisily deprecate non-`Send+Sync` interfaces in at least 1 release, so existing consumers are likely to see warnings and a link to our documentation when they upgrade.

 * Upgrade all internal mozilla consumers as soon as possible so they do not issue deprecation warnings.
 As an example of what this entails,